arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 }
 ```

-You can see that, once again, it's our nice readable workflow on the left + some mechanical repeatable junction code on the right.
+You can see that, once again, it's our nice readable workflow on the left plus some mechanical repeatable junction code on the right.

 ### Pattern

 Can you see a pattern yet?

-I'll repeat the Nullable-, List- and Task-based workflows again:
+I'll repeat the `T?`, `List<T>` `Task<T>`-based workflows again:

 ```kotlin
 fun nextTalkCity(speaker: Speaker?): City? {